TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/stimulus_js.md

 <div class="lesson-content__panel" markdown="1">
-* Read the [Stimulus Handbook](https://stimulus.hotwired.dev/handbook/origin) to get an overview of how to code with Stimulus
+* Read the [Stimulus Handbook](https://stimulus.hotwired.dev/handbook/origin) to get an overview of how to code with Stimulus.
 * Watch this [Stimulus 2.0 Tutorial Video](https://www.driftingruby.com/episodes/the-stimulus-2-0-tutorial); it may give you a bit of a feel on how to work with Stimulus controllers.
 You can ignore the part about installation with Webpacker as we will use the new rails standard of using import maps.
-* Make sure to also read the [reference section](https://stimulus.hotwired.dev/reference/controllers), if you haven't already. dDn't worry if not everything sticks, but you should know where to look up what you need.
+* Make sure to also read the [reference section](https://stimulus.hotwired.dev/reference/controllers), if you haven't already.
+Don't worry if not everything sticks, but you should know where to look up what you need.
 </div>

 ### Exercises